Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 Porcelain Patios in Dublin: Low-Maintenance & Hard-Wearing

-Outdoor porcelain paving is made from dense paving tiles designed for exterior use.
-Outdoor porcelain tiles are fired at extremely high temperatures, which creates a hard wearing surface that performs better outdoors than standard ceramic tiles.
+Outdoor porcelain paving is made from dense paving tiles fired at extremely high temperatures, which creates a hard wearing surface that performs better outdoors than standard ceramic tiles.

 Because porcelain is manufactured from fine clays and minerals, the finished porcelain slabs are dense, consistent and low in porosity.
 They have a low water absorption rate for durability, which is one reason porcelain paving is now popular for modern Irish gardens.

 Porcelain also handles winter well.
-Outdoor porcelain tiles do not crack even in freezing temperatures when correctly installed on a stable base with proper drainage.
-Their low water absorption helps reduce freeze–thaw damage, staining and algae growth.
+Quality outdoor porcelain tiles are designed to resist frost damage when correctly installed.
+Their low water absorption helps reduce freeze-thaw damage, staining and algae growth.
+Maintenance is simple:

 - Brush leaves and dirt off the patio.